Stocks choppy with Michaels, Las Vegas Sands in focus

 Powered by

-Elsewhere, Homebuilders D.R.
-Horton Inc. and Toll Brothers Inc. were in focus after the Mortgage Bankers Association said mortgage rates last week rose at their fastest pace in over a year.
+Homebuilders D.R.
+Horton Inc. and Toll Brothers Inc. were also in focus after the Mortgage Bankers Association said mortgage rates last week rose at their fastest pace in over a year.
 Higher rates are the latest worry for the sector, which has recently had to grapple with a lumber shortage.

 |Ticker